kernelcrash/dragon-rom-and-floppy-emulator/README.md

 The P2 peripheral access is different depending if we are in Dragon or Tandy mode

  - - The Dragon has a WD2793 or similar at 0xff40 to 0xff43, and a related latch at 0xff48
-   - The Tandy as a similar FDC at 0xff48 to 0xff4b, and it's related latch at 0xff40
+   - The Tandy has a similar FDC at 0xff48 to 0xff4b, and it's related latch at 0xff40

 Regardless of the mapping, the FDC and latch are emulated.